 Cruelty-free | Vegan | Fragrance & Essential oil free | Gluten-free

 We recommend this product, if you have already used our A-Game 5, loved it and you feel that your skin is ready for the next level.
 In terms of texture, this product is more comfortable for combination and oily skin.

 how to use it?

-Apply a pea sized amount to face in the PM!
-In your evening routine, apply liquid and gel-type products first (for example a toner, or our other serums such as HA 5 or B-Bomb) then A-Game.
-Follow with a moisturizer!
-Wear a sunscreen SPF 30 or greater in the morning!
+Apply a pea sized amount to the face in the PM.
+In your evening routine, apply liquid and gel-type products first (for example a toner, or our other serums such as HA 5 or B-Bomb), then A-Game.
+Follow with a moisturizer.
+Wear a sunscreen of SPF 30 or greater in the morning.

 If you are using A-Game 10 for the first time, phase in application starting at 2-3 times per week for two weeks.
 If well-tolerated, move up to every other evening in two weeks and finally - if your skin tolerates it - every night.
 Do not use around the eye area.

 Do not use, if pregnant or breastfeeding!